KwanLab/Autometa/docs/source/running-autometa.rst

 The first and the most important thing that you need to alter is the paths to various input and output files.

 *params.metagenome* : Change this to point to your metagenome assembly.
-Eg. ``"/media/bigdrive1/sidd/test_data/78mbp_metagenome.fna"``
+Eg. ``"$HOME/tutorial/test_data/78mbp_metagenome.fna"``

 *params.interim* : Change this to point to where you want the interim results to be stored.
-Eg. ``"/media/bigdrive1/sidd//test_data/interim/"``.
+Eg. ``"$HOME/tutorial/interim/"``.
 Nextflow_ will create a new directory if absent.

 *params.processed* : Change this to point to where you want the final results to be stored.
-Eg. ``"/media/bigdrive1/sidd/test_data/processed/"``.
+Eg. ``"$HOME/tutorial/processed/"``.
 Nextflow_ will create a new directory if absent.

 .. code-block:: bash

-    // Find this section of code in parameters.config params.metagenome = "<path/to/assembly.fna>"
+    // Find this section of code in parameters.config params.metagenome = "$HOME/tutorial/test_data/78mbp_metagenome.fna"
-    params.interim = "<path/to/interim_results/>"
+    params.interim = "$HOME/tutorial/interim/"
-    params.processed = "<path/to/processed_results/>"
+    params.processed = "$HOME/tutorial/processed/"

 You can also input multiple asseblies at once with the help of wildcards.
 In the below example all the files with extension "fasta" would be taken as input by nextflow_.

 .. code-block:: bash

-    // Find this section of code in parameters.config params.metagenome = "<path/to/assemblies/*.fasta>"
+    // Find this section of code in parameters.config params.metagenome = "$HOME/tutorial/test_data/*.fna"
-    params.interim = "<path/to/interim/>"
+    params.interim = "$HOME/tutorial/interim/"
-    params.processed = "<path/to/processed/>"
+    params.processed = "$HOME/tutorial/processed/"

 .. note::
-    Wildcard characters will only be interpreted when "double quotes" are used
+    1. Wildcard characters will only be interpreted when "double quotes" are used
+    2. If the interim and processed directories doens't exist, nextflow would generate them

 Database directory
 ^^^^^^^^^^^^^^^^^^